Satan's Hollow: Reception

 French magazine Tilt rated the arcade game four out of six stars in 1983.

 Legacy

-Atari 8-bit family and Atari 5200 versions were completed and advertised by CBS software, but never released.
+Atari 8-bit computers and Atari 5200 versions were completed and advertised by CBS software, but never released.

 The game is included in the Midway Arcade Treasures collection, released in 2003 for PlayStation 2, GameCube and Xbox, and in 2004 for Windows.
 It was also included in the Midway Arcade Origins collection, released in 2012 for PlayStation 3 and Xbox 360.